 The overexposure to heat causes the insulation within the Benz to crack open and, damage the engine.
 It’s hard to take precautions to protect the Mercedes when the entirety of each state is hot all year round.
 Maybe buying a Benz in a hot area is just a bad idea?!

-In the case of the 13-pin connector, for whatever reason, it typically leaks out the transmission fluid.
+In the case of the 13-pin connector, for whatever reason, it typically leaks out the gearbox fluid.
 This in return spills out into the wiring harness and damages the control module.
 The valve body, meanwhile, may lead to bad shifting.